rakhimov/scram-presentation/scram.rst

 RelaxNG instead of the DTD schema
 =================================

-* DTD schema issue: Boolean operators vs Gate formulae (and, or, not)
+* DTD schema issue: Boolean operators vs. Gate formulae (and, or, not)
 * Simpler and more powerful than the DTD
 * Automated conversion to ``XSD`` with trang_
 * It's ready: